TheBlob42/idea-which-key/README.md

 You can customize several aspects of Which-Key via variables in your `.ideavimrc`

-> Use the `:source ~/.ideavimrc` command to reload your config file
+> Use the `:action IdeaVim.ReloadVimRc.reload` command to reload your config file

 ### Descriptions